Locally Divergent Orbits on Hilbert Modular Spaces: Abstract

 \section{Abstract}

 We describe the closures of locally divergent orbits under the action of tori on Hilbert modular spaces of rank $r \geq 2$.
 In particular, we prove that if $D$ is a maximal $\R$-split torus acting on a real Hilbert modular space then every locally divergent non-closed orbit is dense for $r>2$ and its closure is a finite union of tori orbits for $r=2$.
-Our results confirm an orbit rigidity conjecture of Margulis in all cases except for (i) $r = 2$ and, (ii) $r > 2$ and the Hilbert modular space corresponds to a $\mathrm{CM}$-field; in the cases (i) and (ii) our results contradict the conjecture.
-Moreover, we show that the measure counterpart of the conjecture is not valid.
+Our results confirm an orbit rigidity conjecture of G.A.Margulis in all cases except for (i) $r = 2$ and, (ii) $r > 2$ and the Hilbert modular space corresponds to a $\mathrm{CM}$-field; in the cases (i) and (ii) our results contradict the conjecture.

 As an application, we describe the set of values at integral points of collections of non-proportional, split, binary, quadratic forms over number fields.